Other Classes

 The purpose of this course is to provide study time for students taking Honors and Advanced Placement course work in a structured environment at school.
 Students may be assigned to RHS Library or a classroom with teacher supervision.

-Prerequisite: IWC/ESOL teacher or counselor recommendation
+Prerequisite: IWC teacher or counselor recommendation

 Grade Placement: 9, 10, 11, 12